cozy/cozy-doctypes/docs/io.cozy.files.md

         - `created_at`: {date}: date of creation of the tag
         - `x`: {float}: x coordinate in the photo where the person is
         - `y`: {float}: y coordinate in the photo where the person is
+    - `icon`: {string} : A small svg file or the URL of an image to use as icon for this file

 It also has a relationship with its `parent` in the JSON-API representation.